polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 }
 ```

-To enable this, we simply need to add `Contract` to the `OnFreeBalanceZero` hook provided by the Balances module:
+To enable this, we simply need to add `Contract` type that we defined in the `construct_runtime!` macro to the `OnFreeBalanceZero` hook provided by the Balances module:

 **`contract-chain/runtime/src/lib.rs`**
 ```rust